This is not a rhetorical question; I really want to know.

 Other cities on my wishlist are just as expensive on United: Houston ($370), Atlanta ($290), and New Orleans (a staggering $391.)
 Keep in mind that these are one-way prices!

 After quite a bit of research, I’ve discovered only three cities I have any interest in that seem to offer affordable United flights from Chicago: San Francisco ($169), Seattle ($181), and Las Vegas ($189.)

 Unfortunately, all three are places I’ve been hoping to visit with my friend, and when you factor in full price for the return flight, spending money, and the cost of lodging, a full week-long vacation at any of these places is still going to run at least $1,000, and that’s not in our budget right now.

 United does offer weekly specials for last-minute flights, but they’re usually nothing to write home about.

 During a recent week, the company’s “great deals” list included Quebec City for $358, Pittsburgh for $161, Memphis for $157, and Tampa for $321.
 Sorry, but those are not deals.
 Southwest’s regular prices are much cheaper.

 I have one last option, and that is to sell my United voucher.
 But I don’t believe that is allowed according to the terms of service.
 If I want to get my $100 worth of savings, I have to get my ass on a United plane somehow, somewhere.

 Back to that original question

-I’ve written before that I will never complain about airline prices.
+I’ve written before that I don’t complain about airline prices.
 And that is true when it comes to the industry as a whole.
 But when one airline’s prices are so much higher than those of other major airlines, something is seriously out of whack.